Crack the Code: Let's get Customer Obsessed

 Fortunately, a bit of desk research can guide you on what to do.
 Here, for instance, is an excerpt from a global consultancy, whose expertise I hold in the highest regard:

 To develop a customer obsession strategy, you must first align your organization’s processes, talent, culture, structure, technology, and metrics with customer-centric principles.
 When you prioritize your customers’ perspective, leveraging data-backed insights to power decision-making, your business will be poised to operate with greater speed, agility, and connectivity.
 But adopting a customer-obsessed model is not a one-size-fits-all endeavor.
 Your organization is a unique entity with its own set of resources, priorities, and constraints.
-You need to understand the various nuances of each to determine what operational changes to implement in order to achieve true customer obsession.
+You need to understand the various nuances of each to determine what operational changes to implement to achieve true customer obsession.

 Phew, quite a task at hand.
 It will likely feel a bit like trying to pick up every citizen of London in one big old red Routemaster diesel bus—one of those with an open back where anybody can easily jump off if they don't like the direction.